MauritsMolberg/OscilloWatch/README.md

 algorithm to find and characterize oscillatory modes from the Hilbert spectrum.
 Raises an alarm if a sustained with poor damping is found.

-Made for my master's thesis, which describes how it works in great detail.
-It will be linked here when published.
+Made for my [master's thesis](https://hdl.handle.net/11250/3147677).
+Chapter 4 describes how the algorithm works in great detail.

 Please note that this is meant as a proof of concept and something that can be built upon to become useful.
 It does not have a proper UI